Keyfactor/pkcs12-remote-orchestrator/README.md

 # Remote PKCS12
 ## windows-orchestrator

-The PKCS12 Windows AnyAgent allows a user to inventory and manage (both add and remove) PKCS12 certificate stores on both Windows and Linux servers.
+The PKCS12 orchestrator extension allows a user to discover, inventory and manage (both add and remove) PKCS12 certificate stores on both Windows and Linux servers.

 <!-- add integration specific information below -->